 What should I wear ?Wear comfortable clothes that you can move in freely.
 You don't need shoes.
 In the more dynamic classes you will tend to get hot, so we recommend that you wear thin leggings or shorts and light T-shirts.
 For the gentler classes you might want to wear a little more clothing and bring some socks for the relaxation.
 We have lovely under floor heating so its never cold in the studio.

 Injuries, mobility problems, high blood pressure and other health problemsYoga postures can be adapted for most conditions.
 We would be happy to discuss the most appropriate classes for you.
 If you do come to a class and you have any injuries or health problems, please inform the teacher before the class begins.
-If you are very restricted in movement we would recommend that you come to the Gentle Yoga class on Tuesdays 9.30-10.30am.

 Eating and drinkingWe'd advise you not to eat for at least an hour before class and even an hour may not be enough to digest a heavy meal.
 It can be very uncomfortable to practise yoga with a full stomach.